“Success isn’t always about greatness. It’s about consistency.” – Dwayne Johnson

 Rather, it’s more likely that you know that it is an advertisement for Red Bull because of the drawing style.

 So how does ‘show, don’t tell’ apply here?
 Well, imagine seeing an advertisement similar to the above and knowing immediately what brand is being represented.
-This campaign didn’t need to jam their product and logo into your face to successfully promote their brand.
+This campaign didn’t need to jam their product and logo in your face to successfully promote their brand.
 It was just natural.

 Does this mean a recognizable visual style is necessary to ‘show, don’t tell’ in your own campaign?
 Of course not.
 The key takeaway from the success of the Red Bull campaigns isn’t that their visual style is unique (though this is part of it).
 Instead, it’s that Red Bull uses this unique style consistently.

-‘Show, don’t tell’ gives companies a chance to reap the benefits of brand consistency while making a unique campaign that shows why their product or service is best.
+‘Show, don’t tell’ gives companies a chance to reap the benefits of consistency while making a unique campaign that shows why their product or service is best.

 If your company’s laptops have been the sturdiest for twenty years, run an advertisement demonstrating it.
 Submerge your latest model underwater and show it still kicking.
 At the end of the day, it will be a lot more effective than simply pointing out in a text ad that your computers are sturdy.